denisolivares/aws_terraform/README.md

     - Created a temporary Gmail account to create the AWS account.
     - Configured MFA on the root account
     - Created a new user and attached only the `SystemAdministrator` policy to it
-    - Generated AWS Key for programmatic access for this new user, in order to use terraform over awscli
+    - Generated AWS Key for programmatic access for this new user, because terraform will use the awscli authentication
 2. ✔️ Setup a new VPC using the details above
     - New VPC: `awslab_vpc`
         - Public subnet: `awslab_sn_public`